 When I first read those words, I didn’t really understand what they meant — even when I read the first chapter and the examples offered.
 It didn’t resonate until I got to the end of the chapter and read, “Whatever the mind of man can conceive, and believe, it can achieve.”
 Then I started to get it.
 That was 1972.

 By coincidence, it was only a few days later that I heard the late, great Earl Nightingale say, “You become what you think about.”
 At that moment, I got it.
 It clicked.
-And it has clicked ever since then.
+And it has clicked ever since.

-From Socrates and Samuel Smiles to Orison Swett Marden, Elbert Hubbard, Dale Carnegie, Napoleon Hill, Earl Nightingale and Jim Rohn — they all had their own way of saying the same thing.
+From Socrates and Samuel Smiles to Orison Swett Marden, Elbert Hubbard, Dale Carnegie, Hill, Nightingale and Jim Rohn — they had their own way of saying the same thing.